hotwax/oms-documentation/deployment&configuration/tathya/databaseConfiguration/README.md

 ### Display Name
 The “display name” is how the database will display in Tathya.

-**Note:** Choose a descriptive name for the connection.
+Choose a descriptive name for the connection.
 For example, if a project were named Wasatch Ski, the display name should be “Wasatch Ski OMS”

 **Note:** Database configuration details are usually maintained by the DevOps team so connect with them for any additional information.